ariley215/reading-notes/AZ-204/Module-21.md

 # Azure App Configuration Service

-## Overview

-Azure App Configuration is a service that provides a centralized place to manage application settings and feature flags.

 - Useful for modern, distributed applications that have configuration settings spread across multiple components.

 ## Key Benefits of App Configuration